GeoNodeUserGroup-DE/contrib_externalapplications/README.md

 EXTERNAL_APPLICATION_MENU_FILTER_AUTOCREATE = os.getenv('EXTERNAL_APPLICATION_MENU_FILTER_AUTOCREATE ', False)
 ```

-Make sure to add it _after_ the `geonode_mapstore_client` app as it makes client configuration adjustments via the mapstore templates.
+Make sure to add it _after_ the `geonode_mapstore_client` app as it makes adjustments to the client configuration via the mapstore templates.

 Create database migrations and apply them via: